Neumayer Station III: Assembly

-Vehicles (such as PistenBully (which are also referred to as caterpillar trucks), Ski-Doos, snow blowers, sledges, and a kayak) are used by researchers mainly for logistics, transport, clearing snow, raising the foundation plates, and transporting equipment.
+Vehicles (such as snow groomers, snow mobiles, snow blowers, sledges, and a kayak) are used by researchers mainly for logistics, transport, clearing snow, raising the foundation plates, and transporting equipment.
 They are parked in the garage when not in use or when the station is closed.
 The vehicles are specially adapted to tough conditions in the snow.
 A tracked cherry picker and a crawler crane are used for external maintenance work on the station.